 This is an issue that I think is relevant to most people going through divorces.
-I'd say the vast majority- 75% or greater- of people going through a divorce own home with their spouse.
+I'd say the vast majority- 75% or greater- of people going through their own divorce home with their spouse.
 Even in today's world where it is more common to have your "own" bank accounts and financial life, separate and apart from your spouse, I would think that most of you reading this blog who own a home do so with a joint mortgage debt owed to a lender.
-If you pull up your credit report it will say that you owe money to a lending company and the same would be true of your spouse.
+If you pull up your credit report, it will say that you owe money to a lending company, and the same would be true of your spouse.

-So, if you are considering divorce this is likely to be a major concern for you no matter if you want to keep the house or if you would just as soon have it sold to put all of the memories behind you.
-Attorneys will sometimes skate right over these important issues in favor of more pressing demands that relate to your children or immediate problems that are impacting your divorce.
-I can't say that I have never done this, or that there aren't immediate concerns that should be attended to, but to put the issue of your home mortgage on the back-burner is not wise.
+So, if you are considering divorce, this is likely to be a significant concern for you, no matter if you want to keep the house or if you would just as soon have it sold to put all of the memories behind you.
+Attorneys will sometimes skate right over these critical issues in favor of more pressing demands that relate to your children or immediate problems impacting your divorce.
+I can't say that I have never done this or that there aren't primary concerns that should be attended to, but to put the issue of your home mortgage on the back-burner is not wise.

-Divorce is supposed to end your financial involvement with your spouse- right?
+Divorce is supposed to end your financial involvement with your spouse.

-When your marriage starts to become more about liabilities than it does benefits, it may be time to start thinking about divorce.
+When your marriage becomes more about liabilities than it does benefits, it may be time to start thinking about divorce.
 This is what I will tell people that are considering a divorce from their spouse.
 It is not an easy decision to come to, that of filing for divorce.
-I mention liabilities because there are emotional, financial and familial aspects of divorce that all need to be considered before taking the plunge and hiring a family law attorney.
+I mention liabilities because there are emotional, financial, and familial aspects of divorce that all need to be considered before taking the plunge and hiring a family law attorney.

 The negative financial impacts of a divorce can be diverse.
 In some instances, your spouse may merely be spending too much money on people or things that are not beneficial to you or your spouse.
 Or, your spouse may be unable to work due to a disability brought about by bad habits.
-Finally, you may be in debt that has been caused by short-sighted decisions or in attempting to take the easy way out when it comes to solving general life problems.
+Finally, you may be in debt that short-sighted decisions have caused or attempting to take the easy way out when solving general life problems.

 Problems related to your ex-spouse and the home mortgage

-A potential problem will arise in the divorce that relates to your home mortgage, if you and your attorney do not anticipate the problem and put into place some protections for you as your case comes to a close.
+A potential problem will arise in the divorce-related to your home mortgage if you and your attorney do not anticipate the situation and put some protections for you as your case comes to a close.
 Remember, just because you will be divorced from your spouse does not mean that their impact on your life comes to a close.
-The mortgage that you signed up for with him or her will live on until it is paid in full or foreclosures proceedings begin.
+The mortgage you signed up for with them will live on until paid in full or foreclosures proceedings begin.

 Here is what you need to be aware of as your divorce winds down and the next phase of your life begins to come into focus.
-First of all, just because the judge in your case is about to make your divorce final does not mean that you do not bear any responsibility on the mortgage.
-If for some reason the mortgage does not have your name on it then you do not have to worry.
-It's not as if the mortgage company is going to go back and add your name, However, if you took that home loan out with your spouse and it bears your name as either the borrower or co-borrower you still owe on that loan whether you are married or not.
+First of all, just because the judge in your case is about to make your divorce final does not mean that you do not bear any responsibility for the mortgage.
+If the mortgage does not have your name on it for some reason, you do not have to worry.
+It's not as if the mortgage company will go back and add your name.
+However, if you took that home loan out with your spouse and it bears your name as either the borrower or co-borrower, you still owe on that loan whether you are married or not.

 What does this mean for you, ultimately?
-Well, foremost among the reasons why this is important is that if your spouse fails to make the mortgage payments on time and in full he runs the risk of having not only his credit harmed but having your credit harmed as well.
-The lender will report the fact that your mortgage hasn't been paid on time for the past couple of months.
+Well, foremost among the reasons why this is important is that if your spouse fails to make the mortgage payments on time and whole, he runs the risk of having his credit harmed and your credit harmed.
+The lender will report that your mortgage hasn't been paid on time for the past couple of months.
 You can expect nasty letters to be sent to your spouse, but you as well.
-As long as your name is on the home loan you are responsible for payments being made or not made.
+As long as your name is on the home loan, you are responsible for payments being made or not made.

-Your credit score, which impacts your ability to take out debt to pay for items, is affected by these factors.
-Do not be surprised that your spouse’s inability to pay the mortgage has just as much of a profound effect on your life as it does on theirs.
+These factors affect your credit score, which impacts your ability to take out debt to pay for items.
+Do not be surprised that your spouse's inability to pay the mortgage has just as much of a profound effect on your life as it does on theirs.
 Your plans to take out a mortgage on a new home for you and your children can be impacted if you won't be loaned money for a mortgage.

 After a lengthy divorce, this is probably not the thing that you wanted to hear.
 Lenders are not super-excited about loaning people with an already existing mortgage even more hundreds of thousands of dollars.
 Throw in an alert that comes up when your mortgage is shown as not being current, and you can kiss any chance of getting a mortgage at a favorable interest rate goodbye.

-A word of hope that I do need to mention is that I have not heard from any past clients that they have had trouble being loaned money to buy a house if their ex-spouse has paid on their old mortgage according to the payment schedule.
-Banks are willing to take some amount of risk when loaning you money, but there are limits even to when a bank can extend credit to you.
+I hope that I do need to mention that I have not heard from any past clients that they have had trouble being loaned money to buy a house if their ex-spouse has paid on their old mortgage according to the payment schedule.
+Banks are willing to take some risk when lending you money, but there are limits even when a bank can extend credit to you.

 How do you get your name off a home mortgage after the divorce?

-For one, your spouse can be ordered to refinance the mortgage by a certain date.
-Many final decrees of divorce will order your spouse to do so within 60 days of your divorce becoming final.
-Until you have transferred a deed to your spouse which gives him sole ownership of the property a refinance is not possible.
-The rub is that in a lot of situations your spouse will not be able to refinance due to their income being insufficient to qualify and not having the best credit history in the world, to boot.
-This should give you pause before you ever agree in a divorce to allow your spouse to keep the house after your divorce.
-A promise and even a court order that he will pay the mortgage would not make me sleep any easier at night.
+For one, your spouse can be ordered to refinance the mortgage by a specific date.
+Many final divorce decrees will order your spouse to do so within 60 days of your divorce becoming final.
+A refinance is not possible until you have transferred a deed to your spouse, which gives him sole ownership of the property.
+The rub is that in many situations, your spouse will not be able to refinance due to their income being insufficient to qualify and not having the best credit history in the world, to boot.
+This should give you pause before you ever agree to divorce to allow your spouse to keep the house after your divorce.
+A promise and even a court order that he would pay the mortgage would not make me sleep any easier at night.

-The other thing that you can do is to work with your mortgage company and see what they have in place for situations like this.
-You and your spouse would not be the first people who came to them in a situation like this.
-They may have in place some sort of procedure that would eliminate any future liability that you have on the home mortgage but would be more feasible for your ex-spouse than a re-finance.
+The other thing that you can do is work with your mortgage company and see what they have in place for situations like this.
+You and your spouse would not be the first people who came to them in a case like this.
+They may have in place some procedure that would eliminate any future liability that you have on the home mortgage but would be more feasible for your ex-spouse than a refinance.

 Deeds of Trust to Secure Assumption

-In your divorce, if your husband is awarded the house there is a simple exchange of documents that would occur between you and your spouse.
-You would sign over a special warranty deed to your spouse which transfers your share of the ownership in the home to him.
-As a result, he would own 100% of the property and you would now own 0%.
+In your divorce, if your husband is awarded the house, a simple exchange of documents would occur between you and your spouse.
+You would sign over a special warranty deed to your spouse, which transfers your share of the ownership in the home to him.
+As a result, he would own 100% of the property, and you would now own 0%.
 Conversely, your spouse would sign over to you a document called a Deed of Trust to Secure Assumption.
-This document would allow you to foreclose upon the house if your spouse falls behind on the mortgage payments.
+This document will allow you to foreclose upon the house if your spouse falls behind on the mortgage payments.

 This should not be seen as the solution to all your problems.
-The reality of the situation is that your credit score will still be impacted by the missed payments on the loan by your spouse.
+The reality of the situation is that your spouse's missed payments will still impact your credit score on loan.
 Another thing is that you are likely not all that well versed in how to foreclose upon a home loan.
-By the time you figure out how to do it, and then actually get it done your credit score and history will have taken a beating.
+Your credit score and history will have taken a beating by the time you figure out how to do it and then actually get it done.
 While far from perfect, though, this may be your best option to take as far as limiting your future liability under a home mortgage (other than selling it).

-Questions about the material contained in today’s blog post?
-Please contact the Law Office of Bryan Fagan
+Questions about the material contained in today's blog post?
+Please get in touch with the Law Office of Bryan Fagan.

 Thank you for your interest in today's blog post topic and our law office.
-If you have any questions about the material that you have read please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to learn more about your case and to receive feedback about your specific circumstances.
+If you have any questions about the material that you have read, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity to learn more about your case and receive feedback about your specific circumstances.